sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 2. Not used by iNav
 3. Once SET_HEAD is invoked, it remains active until cleared by a P1 value of -1.
 4. If a mission contains multiple RTH stanzas, then for MultiWii, the mission terminates at the first RTH.
 For iNav, the mission will continue if LAND is not set, and valid waypoints follow.
+5. If the final entry in a mission is a WP, the iNav treats it as POSHOLD_UNLIM.

 ## Uploading